 MiModD runs on LINUX and Mac OS systems, requires Python3.2 or higher and, additionally, the installation of the external programs SNAP aligner (http://snap.cs.berkeley.edu/), samtools (http://sourceforge.net/projects/samtools) and, optionally, SnpEff (http://snpeff.sourceforge.net) for variant annotation.
 If you are prepared to set up your own local Galaxy server , you can integrate MiModD into it with a single command and profit from a graphical user interface and the possibility to turn your machine into an in-house server for WGS analysis.

 Obtaining and installing MiModD

 You can download the most recent version of MiModD from http://sourceforge.net/projects/mimodd .
-Installation instructions can be found in the included INSTALL file.
+Installation instructions (covering also the installation of all required software) can be found in the included INSTALL file or here .

 Documentation and help

-A detailed documentation of the package including a tutorial for beginners can be found here .
+We have prepared a detailed online documentation of the package including a tutorial for beginners.
 If you experience problems with any part of MiModD or you think you found a bug in the software, the preferred way of letting us and others know is through posting to the MiModD user group at https://groups.google.com/forum/#!forum/mimodd.